dnsimple/dnsimple-support/content/articles/a-record.markdown

 ## What's an A record?

 An **A record** maps a domain name to the IP address (Version 4) of the computer hosting the domain.
-An A record is used to find the IP address of a computer connected to the internet from a name.
+An A record uses a domain name to find the IP address of a computer connected to the internet

 The _A_ in A record stands for _Address_.
 Whenever you visit a web site, send an email, connect to Twitter or Facebook, or do almost anything on the Internet, the address you enter is a series of words connected with dots.

 For example, to access the DNSimple website you enter `www.dnsimple.com`.
-At our name server there's an A record that points to the IP address `208.93.64.253`.
+At our name server, there's an A record that points to the IP address `208.93.64.253`.
 This means that a request from your browser to `www.dnsimple.com` is directed to the server with IP address `208.93.64.253`.

 A Records are the simplest type of DNS records, and one of the primary records used in DNS servers.

-You can do a lot with A records, including using multiple A records for the same domain in order to provide redundancy.
+You can do a lot with A records, including using multiple A records for the same domain in order to provide redundancy and fallbacks.
 Additionally, multiple names could point to the same address, in which case each would have its own A record pointing to that same IP address.

 The DNS A record is specified by [RFC 1035](https://tools.ietf.org/html/rfc1035).

 ## A record format {#record-format}

-The structure of an A record follows the standard top-level format definition defined [RFC 1035](https://tools.ietf.org/html/rfc1035#section-3.2.1).
-The RDATA section is composed of one single element:
+The structure of an A record follows the standard top-level format definition defined in [RFC 1035](https://tools.ietf.org/html/rfc1035#section-3.2.1).
+The RDATA section is composed of one element:

 | Element | Description |
 |:--------|:-------------------------------------------------------|